encord-team/text-to-image-eval/README.md

 ### Add a Dataset from a Known Source

 To register a dataset from a known source, you can include the dataset definition as a JSON file in the `sources/datasets` folder.
-The definition will be validated against the schema defined by the `clip_eval.dataset.base.DatasetDefinitionSpec` Pydantic class to ensure that it adheres to the required structure.
+The definition will be validated against the schema defined by the `tti_eval.dataset.base.DatasetDefinitionSpec` Pydantic class to ensure that it adheres to the required structure.
 You can find the explicit schema in `sources/dataset-definition-schema.json`.

-Check out the declarations of known sources at `clip_eval.dataset.types` and refer to the existing dataset definitions in the `sources/datasets` folder for guidance.
+Check out the declarations of known sources at `tti_eval.dataset.types` and refer to the existing dataset definitions in the `sources/datasets` folder for guidance.
 Below is an example of a dataset definition for the [plants](https://huggingface.co/datasets/sampath017/plants) dataset sourced from Hugging Face:

 ```json